 Waiting Time to Adopt a Child from Guatemala

-Special Note: U.S. Not Processing Guatemalan Adoptions
+Special Note: Currently the U.S. is Not Processing Guatemalan Adoptions

 As of September 12, 2008 the Department of State advises potential adoptive parents and adoption service providers not to initiate new adoptions from Guatemala because the Department cannot process such adoptions from Guatemala to completion at this time.